ikelaiah/request-fp/README.md

 [![FPC Version](https://img.shields.io/badge/FPC-3.2.2-2d8cf0.svg)](https://www.freepascal.org/)
 [![Lazarus](https://img.shields.io/badge/Lazarus-4.0-2dce89.svg)](https://www.lazarus-ide.org/)

+## 🚧 Development Status: Early Release

+> [!Note]
+> Request-FP is currently in active development (version 0.5.0).
+The API is not yet finalized and may change in future releases.
+Feedback and contributions are welcome!

 ## ❓ Why Request-FP?

 > Want modern, readable HTTP code in Pascal?
 Request-FP gives you a clean, memory-safe, and expressive API for all your HTTP needs—no boilerplate, no leaks, just results.
 If you like fluent, easy-to-use libraries, you'll feel right at home.